-Visiting Spain is a real treat for the taste buds, with wonderful food everywhere you go.
-The Costa del Sol has a thriving restaurant scene, which you can read about in our Marbella restaurant review section, lovely markets with delicious produce which you can cook up in your holiday rental and some excellent food festivals.
+Visiting Spain is a real treat for the taste buds, since there is wonderful food everywhere you go.
+The Costa del Sol has a thriving restaurant scene, which you can read about in our Marbella Restaurants section, lovely markets with delicious produce which you can cook up in your holiday rental and some excellent food festivals.

-There many regional festivals which celebrate an iconic dish such as the Rabbit Festival in Paratua, Día de la Chanfaina in Totalan, or the Torrox Migas Festival.
+There are many regional festivals celebrating an iconic dish such as the Fiesta del Conejo in Parauta (Rabbit Festival), Día de la Chanfaina in Totalan, or the Torrox Migas Festival.
 These are great ways to explore the countryside and get to know the culture and people through the food.
 However, as these traditional peasant dishes aren’t to everyone’s taste, we wanted to focus on four more international and gastronomic food festivals where everyone will find something they love.

 Where to stay?

-A Mijas Costa vacation rental which is just a short drive from Fuengirola, but also close to the charming town and great beaches of La Cala de Mijas with its weekly market, the local golf courses and the pretty village of Mijas Pueblo (link to the Mijas day trip page).
+A vacation rental in Bahia de Marbella would be the perfect base because it is just a short drive from Fuengirola, but also close to the charming town and great beaches of La Cala de Mijas with its weekly market, the local golf courses and the pretty village of Mijas Pueblo — check out our Mijas Guide.

 Malaga Gastronomy Festival

-This is the most important food festival in Andalucia, right in the middle of Malaga city, where you can enjoy cookery demonstrations, tastings of food and wine, workshops and of course try some of the most delicious food from around the world.
-At the beginning of May they have a great gourmet market in the Marina Square close to the Port where you will be able to try food from some of the best restaurants in Malaga and take part in loads of activities.
+This is the most important food festival in Andalucia, right in the middle of Malaga city, where you can enjoy cookery demonstrations, food and wine tastings, workshops and of course try some of the most delicious food from around the world.
+At the beginning of May, they have a great gourmet market in the Marina Square close to the Port where you will be able to try food from some of the best restaurants in Malaga and take part in loads of activities.
 It has a great atmosphere, live music and lots going on.
-Find out more
+(Find out more)

 Where to stay?